 Any unmet costs of the new health care technologies are simply passed on to the consumer as increases in insurance rates.
 When hospitals and clinics invest in duplicate technology such as magnetic resonance imaging (MRI), they seldom need to demonstrate the need for the equipment, and they are not required to demonstrate that the equipment will generate the income to cover its cost.

 With no regulation of capital expenses for hospitals and clinics, there is no requirement to make the acquisition of new technology cost effective.
 Any unmet costs of the new technology are simply passed directly to the consumer in the form of increased insurance rates.

 Services should not be duplicated without need and should be cost effective.
 If the new technology will not pay for itself as a capital investment, hospitals and clinics should not be allowed to pass this cost on through to consumers in the form of higher insurance rates.

-Note: If this presentation of the problem seems a bit simplistic, remember that it’s now over 20 years old, and Modern Medicine: What You’re Dying to Know was written in an attempt to give health care consumers some notion of what was going on with skyrocketing health care costs.
+Note: If this presentation of the problem seems a bit simplistic, remember that it’s now over 20 years old.
+Modern Medicine was written in an attempt to give health care consumers some notion of what was going on with skyrocketing health care costs.

-Of course, it would be nice if readers here would notice that the game hasn’t changed much in all those years.
+Of course, readers here might notice that the game hasn’t changed much in all these years.